Windom's Way: Box Office

 "It was not a successful picture, I'm afraid", said Neame later.
 "I think it fell between two stools, neither politically profound nor exciting enough as an action film.
 John just liked the book very much and I would have directed anything to get back to the studios again."

 "The finished film may have had too many messages for people to stay interested", Neame later wrote.
 "It was neither a hit nor a disgrace."

 Critical

 Variety called it "a slowish but well-made intelligent drama".
+The Evening Standard called it "only half as good as its intentions...
+It could have been important.
+In fact, it is less bold than last year's headlines."
+The Guardian praised the acting and scenery "but they are not enough to save this worthy and sometimes exciting British film from foundering in incoherence... the message becomes hopelessly muddled."

 The New York Times said the film was "without any topical teeth" in which Windom's "political sympathies, like the geography, are so vague that one need have no fear of being subverted by associating with him in this film.
 All one needs to worry about, precisely, is being a little provoked and bored."

+Filmink argued "it lacked the focus of The Planter’s Wife or Simba – those were pro-white settler action/adventure tales, Windom’s Way was more of a pro-white marital drama with a little bit of action and a little bit of politics.
+It’s actually a really interesting, complex movie that tries to be quality with some strong performances."

 Awards

 The film was nominated for four British Academy of Film and Television Arts awards in 1958.